jentery/mdia200v3/schedule.md

 ## Th 5 September: Hello!

-One handout: "The Content Industry"
+One handout: "The Content Industry" (our "problematic" for the course)

 ## M 9 September: Communication, Part 1